chinibi/gw2-inventory-search/README.md

 ##To Do

-- Remove duplicate characters from results
+- Search for transmuted items by their skins' name.
-- Have item names in results link to corresponding gw2shinies page
+- Have item names in results link to corresponding gw2shinies page.
-- Search through account bank and characters' equipped items.
-Currently only searches through characters' bags.